feczkob/kotlin-interface-copy/README.md

 (this is what we would like to avoid), unless we put this method into a dedicated service (but then what about the possibly modifiable other props of `Fruit`?).
 So we cannot _really_ deal with a `Fruit` as `Fruit`.
+Furthermore, this approach violates the _O_ (Open-closed principle: software entities should be open for extension, closed for modification) of the
-Furthermore, all of the `when` usages should be extended with a new branch every time we implement a new subtype of `Fruit` (this wouldn't happen often, but the possibility is there).
+[SOLID](https://en.wikipedia.org/wiki/SOLID) principles: a new branch should be added to the `when` expressions every time we create a new subtype of `Fruit` (this wouldn't happen often, but the possibility is there).

 ##### 1.2 - Using subclasses
 See `src/main/kotlin/com/copy/iface/separate/modifier/FruitModifier.kt` and its implementations.